What does workers' compensation insurance cover?

 be the result of an HVAC workplace injury or illness during employment, and

 What are relevant types of class codes?

 When you’re ready to start your 3-minute quote, you’ll need to know your HVAC business’s class code.

 A class code is assigned by the National Council of Compensation Insurance (NCCI) or by state agencies—and is created based on the activities and risk level the work requires.

 There are many different workers’ comp class codes within the heating, ventilation, and air conditioning industry.
-Below are a few of the most common class codes in the industry.
+Below is one of the most common class codes used in the industry.